TomKolo/BTree/README.md

 # BTree
 My implementation of BTree, with spiting propagating from the root and data stored on a disc.
+Feel free to use it ;)